manishrana7/icet-manish/doc/userguide/source/index.rst

-:program:`icet` — the Pythonic approach to cluster expansions
+:program:`icet` — A Pythonic approach to cluster expansions
 *************************************************************

 :program:`icet` is a Python environment for the construction and sampling of